 CUSD does not provide medical or hospital services through non-profit membership corporations or insurance policies for pupil injuries arising out of school-related activities.
-If CUSD does not provide medical or hospital services for such a purpose: CUSD will notify each parent or guardian of each pupil participating in athletic activities that such medical or hospital services are not provided.
+CUSD will notify each parent or guardian of each pupil participating in athletic activities that such medical or hospital services are not provided.